AdRoll/baker/content/en/docs/Core concepts/sharding.md

 field are arbitraty long strings.

 It's however possible to use a non-optimal but best effort general hash function.
-(TODO: we should add this to Baker).
+(we're planning to add this to Baker soon).

-A hash function should of course be deterministic.
+A hash function should of course be deterministic (i.e the same input should always give the same output).